 3. Avoid Excessive Sweating

 Avoid activities that cause heavy sweating, including intense gym workouts, saunas, steam rooms, and any vigorous exercise that leads to profuse perspiration immediately after getting a tattoo, and for a significant portion of the initial healing period or at minimum, the first two weeks.
-Because excessive sweating is that the prolonged moisture can create a damp environment on your newly tattooed skin.
+The problem with heavy sweating is that prolonged moisture creates a damp environment on your newly tattooed skin.
 These conditions are ideal for bacteria to thrive, potentially leading to an infection or interfering with the natural healing process.

 If you must exercise, consider gentle, low-impact activities that won’t cause profuse sweating in the tattooed area; gently clean sweat from the tattoo as soon as possible and as directed by your tattoo artist.